fg-research/lnn-sagemaker/README.MD

 - `valid_mse`: `float`.
 Validation mean squared error.
 - `valid_mae`: `float`.
 Validation mean absolute error.

-See `notebook.ipynb` for an example of how to launch a hyperparameter tuning job.
+See [`notebook.ipynb`](https://github.com/fg-research/cfc-tsf-sagemaker/blob/master/notebook.ipynb) for an example of how to launch a hyperparameter tuning job.

 ### Inference
 The inference algorithm takes as input a CSV file containing the time series.
 The CSV file should have the same format and columns as the one used for training.
-See the sample input file `test.csv` in the `data/inference/input` folder.
+See the sample input file [`test.csv`](https://github.com/fg-research/cfc-tsf-sagemaker/blob/master/data/inference/input/test.csv).

 The inference algorithm outputs the predicted values of the time series.